-

 What are the customary terms of venture or growth debt in the jurisdiction and are there standard form documents?

-The disbursement of the loan is subject to specific conditions, in particular that the agreed securities are provided.
-The creditworthiness of the company is confirmed by representations and warranties as of the respective signing date and is secured by several covenants applying during the loan’s term.
-Obligations to cease and desist and financial indicators (covenants) are secured.
-A breach of covenant, the inaccuracy of a representation or warranty, or any payment default typically constitutes an event of default and may entitle the lender to extraordinary termination rights.
+The contractual mechanics largely mirror those of conventional corporate lending.
+Disbursement is subject to conditions precedent, in particular, that agreed securities are provided and certain representations remain accurate.
+The creditworthiness of the company is confirmed by representations and warranties as of the relevant signing or drawdown date and is monitored through a package of covenants during the loan’s term.
+These covenants are often calibrated to venture-stage companies – focusing on liquidity, runway, and compliance with equity investor arrangements – rather than traditional leverage or cashflow tests.
+A breach of covenant, the inaccuracy of a representation or warranty, or any payment default typically constitutes an event of default and may entitle the lender to acceleration and enforcement rights.

-In order to secure the lender’s information about the company’s (financial) situation and to monitor the compliance with the covenants, the lender usually receives regular reporting on the company’s financial situation and, if necessary, is also entitled to delegate an observing member to the company’s advisory board (as the case may be).
+In order to monitor the company’s financial situation and ensure compliance with the covenants, the lender usually receives regular financial and operational reporting and may, depending on the agreement, be entitled to appoint an observer to the company’s advisory board (Beirat), where one exists or is established for that purpose.

 -